MeloriTensei-Community-Lab/MelYTTranslations/README.md

 ------------

-#### Rule 3: While AI assisted translations are allowed, submissions should have human level correction for any flow,contextual and grammatical related issues.
+#### Rule 3: While AI assisted translations are allowed, submissions should have human level correction for any flow, contextual and grammatical related issues.

 This will help keep the translations coherent and in a quality manner.